Complete your undergraduate degree with modest or no loan debt for tuition.

 3. Students wishing to participate in the

 high school academic achievement and an acceptable SAT or ACT score.
-We strongly encourage you to apply to Lesley by the Early Action deadline – usually December 1 – for the next academic year.
-The regular deadline is typically February 15.
-Review our undergraduate application deadlines.
+We strongly encourage you to apply to Lesley by the Early Action deadline – usually December 1 – for the next academic year; however,we encourage all applicants to complete the admissions and financial aid application process no later than February 15, which is the preferred regular decision deadline.
+Review our undergraduate application deadlines and learn how to apply to Lesley.

-and make satisfactory progress toward degree completion in order to
+and make satisfactory progress toward degree completion to

 remain eligible for the USI scholarship and any other related